ksamirw3/messenger-client/README.md

 run apache web server

-open browser and type the following to make sure server is running
+open browser and type the following

 http://localhost/messenger-client/

+can use the following username/password to login

+user1/123456

+user2/123456

+user3/123456

+user3/123456